Floorp-Projects/Floorp/dom/media/test/external/README.md

    $ kill -6 1234
   ```

-Somewhere in the output produced by `firefox-media-tests`, you should see something like:
+Somewhere in the output produced by `external-media-tests`, you should see something like:

 ```
 0:12.68 CRASH: MainThread pid:1234.
 Test:test_basic_playback.py TestVideoPlayback.test_playback_starts.